ngicks/gokugen/scheduler/README.md

 ### Min-heap

 Scheduler stores tasks to the min-heap.
 It is a priority queue that prioritize least scheduled time, meaning earlist is most.
-It relies on [std container/heap](https://pkg.go.dev/container/heap@go1.18.3) implementation, which means element addition and retrival is O(log n) where n = len of elements.
+It relies on [std container/heap](https://pkg.go.dev/container/heap@go1.18.3) implementation, which means element addition and retrieval is O(log n) where n = len of elements.

 ### TaskTaskTimer